 Systems Software Developer Median Salary

 Systems software developers are some of the top-paid technical specialists today, generally with more education than any other IT workers.
 Systems software developers create or modify the software that runs computers and other technologies like phones, network routers, and switches.
 The Windows 8 or Mac OS X operating systems, for example, are created by a team of hundreds of developers.
-Of course, systems development is not limited to operating systems.
+Systems development is not limited to operating systems.

 Software drivers and firmware used to access computer components are also designed by systems software developers, as is the software used in a computer's BIOS to access processors and hardware components.
 Basically, anything that has a chip in it requires a systems software developer to make it work.
 These positions differ from application developers, who create the programs that run on the operating systems.